XiaozhouFan/xiaozhoufan.github.io/_pages/about.md

 At 𝑆𝑡 = 0.3 − 0.4, it features two maxima – one at medium folding amplitude (∼ 30◦), and the other at maximum
 folding.
 These findings illuminate two strategies available to flapping wing animals and robots – symmetry-breaking lift augmentation and appendage-based jet propulsion.
-(This work is in revision as requested by Journal of Royal Society Interface, arXiv link: http://arxiv.org/abs/2411.01434)
+(This work is published on 2025 by Journal of Royal Society Interface, full paper available in Publications section)
 <iframe
         src="https://www.youtube.com/embed/I1HGdiYmNOQ"
         title="Flapparoo Visualization" frameborder="0"